 Sr. No. Terms of Reference Frequency 1 Consider and resolve grievances of security holders of the Company, including complaints related to transfer of shares, non-receipt of annual report, non-receipt of declared dividends to the satisfaction of security holders.
-Event based 2 3 lssue of duplicate certificates and new certificates on split / consolidation / renewal.
-Event based 4 Carrying out any other function as may be decided by the Board or prescribed under the Companies Act, 2013, the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, as amended, or by any other regulatory authority.
-Event based 5 Review of adherence to the service standards adopted by the Company in respect of the working and rendering of various services by the Registrar and Transfer Agents of the Company Annually 6 Review of measures taken for the effective exercise of voting rights by shareholders.
+Event based 2 Investigating complaints relating to allotment of shares, approval of transfer or transmission of shares, debentures or any other securities.
+3 4 Carrying out any other function as may be decided by the Board or prescribed under the Companies Act, 2013, the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, as amended, or by any other regulatory authority.
+5 Review of adherence to the service standards adopted by the Company in respect of the working and rendering of various services by the Registrar and Transfer Agents of the Company 6 Review of measures taken for the effective exercise of voting rights by shareholders.
 Annually 7 Review of the various measures and initiatives taken by the listed entity for reducing the quantum of unclaimed dividends and ensuring timely receipt of dividend.
 Annually